 Melissa Metz joined Oregon Sea Grant at the beginning of 2012 as our Fiscal Officer, with responsibility for leadership, oversight, and management of the program's fiscal operations, and our Webnibus online grants management system.
 Before coming to Sea Grant, she served as Chief Administrative Officer for the Oregon Consortium, Director of Learning Technologies at Illinois Valley Community College, Director of the Western Illinois Education Consortium at Black Hawk College, and as Transfer Center Grant Manager at Black Hawk College.

-Sarah Kolesar, Research Program Specialist
+Sarah Kolesar, Research and Scholars Program Leader